madMAx43v3r/mmx-node/README.md

 ```
 Alternatively to set the node address permanently: `echo node.ip:11330 > config/local/node`

-To use the remote wallet with the CLI replace `wallet` with `rwallet`, for example: `mmx rwallet show`

 To disable the built-in wallet in the node:
 ```
 echo false > config/local/wallet